marisamontoya/marisamontoya.github.io/_pages/about.md

     <p>28040 Madrid, Spain</p>

 news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a climate scientist and glaciologist with expertise in several fields.
+My primary research relates to long time-scale Earth system stability and large-scale feedbacks in the context of past glacial cycles and future climate change (e.g., Robinson et al., Nat.
+Clim.
+Change, 2012; Robinson et al., Nat.
+Comm., 2017).
+In addition, I am interested in the modeling and analysis of extreme and abrupt climate events (e.g., Coumou and Robinson, Env.
+Res.
+Lett., 2013; Caesar et al., Nat., 2018), as well as the resilient design of hybrid renewable energy generation systems for changing climatic conditions (e.g., Petrakopoulou et al., Re.
+Ener., 2016, Petrakopoulou et al., J. Clean.
+Prod., 2020).

+Check out my [publications](publications/) and [projects](projects/) for more information about my work.